stobertg/swissborg/README.md

 <br/>Animxyz
 <br/>ESLint

-<br/>One thing to note, since I'm using real data, is as I was working through the labels on donut chart, I felt that the current lockup was not going to work with the up-to-date data.
+<br/>One thing to note, since I'm using real data, is as I was working through the labels on the donut chart, I felt that the current layout was not going to work with the up-to-date data.
 Labels would overlap or look wonky from a design perspective - that is why I chose to move the legend to the bottom of the chart.
 <br/><br/><img src="./public/global/problem.webp" alt="Tyler Stober" />

 If you have any questions or would like to reach out, please don't hesitate.
 Otherwise you can connect with me through the links below.
 All the best and thanks again!